fmalina/revisions-blocl/activism/socialclassin21stcentury.md

 social.

 When we dress, we want to impress other people.
-Our passion for certain kinds of music goes hand-in-hand with disparagement of the music that we don’t like.
+Our passion for certain kinds of music goes hand-in-hand with disparagement of the music that we don't like.
 This invariably slides into a dislike of the people whom we assume do like such music.